-- 1. Your ability to create concept art based on a design brief. - 2.
+- 1. Your ability to create concept art is based on a design brief. - 2.
 Your ability to model a hard surface object and a hi-poly sculpted object. - 3.
-Your skill with UV unwrapping - 4.
-Your ability to surface models. - 5.
-Your skill to prepare a model for animation, and to animate the models. - 6.
+Your skill with UV unwrapping, and your ability to surface models. - 4.
+Your skill in preparing a model for animation, and to animate the model. - 5.
 Your ability to combine files and publish them on a platform (Sketchfab).